 When it comes to different food options, the same serving size of two different items in no way means they contain the same amount of calories.
 I imagine you know this 🙂 A fist-sized portion of lean chicken has nowhere close to the caloric content of an equal amount of chocolate cake.
 Rats.

-So what does this mean for you if you want to eat more food without suffering the consequences?
+So what does this mean for you as far as how to eat more and weigh less?
+Without suffering the consequences of indulging?
 You guessed it.
 Choosing foods that are relatively low in calories in relation to serving size will allow you to eat more food volume while keeping your calories in check.

 Experiment With Different Eating Windows

 Eating all of your daily calories within a relatively short window of time is more of a mental trick to make you feel like you are eating “a lot.”
 Technically, this approach is called intermittent fasting.
 There are various protocols for IF, as it’s abbreviated. 🙂 A common one that I use and that’s not too hard is eating in an eight hour window, fasting for 16 hours.

 Not eating for stretches of time may be hard at first.
 Over time, however, you get used to it.
 Eating your day’s calories in a shortened time span, you will likely feel like you are getting to “eat a lot” while still not maxing out your caloric budget.
 Plus there are lots of health benefits to fasting periods.

 One of the quickest and easiest ways to go overboard on calories is through high calorie drinks such as soda and frozen beverages.
 Without even realizing it, you can easily consume half a days worth of recommended calories in only a few of these items!
 If your goal is to eat more food without gaining weight, high calorie drinks have to go.
 Good ol’ water or other calorie -free drinks like tea and coffee are the way to go.

 Whole Foods Versus Processed